DrDougPhD/brother-ptouch-label-printer-on-linux/README.md

   long PNG image, which helps save tape.

-* **ptouch-print** needs to build from source, which is straightforward if basic compile tools are already installed.
+* **ptouch-print** needs to build from source, which is straightforward if basic compilee tools are already installed.